 Wall mural artwork for the launch of Wize Monkey’s Wize Threadz Apparel line.
 The design concept was sketched and then outlines executed freehand at full size, approximately 7’ x 7’ with Sharpie on paper.
 It was mounted and used as a photo op wall, as well as live art colouring event piece during the launch party.

 Live art wall mural painting at a Glenfiddich Experimental Series launch party by Toronto-based event company Love by Lynzie.
 Following the initial Toronto event model, this event was run in Vancouver.
 Brand elements including graphics, illustrations, and lettering were projected onto the wall and traced prior to, and then painted live during the event surrounding the pre-applied vinyl “Experimental Series.”

 Series of chalks for Second Beach Concession in Stanley Park.
-Chalk paint pens on chalkboard painted sandwich boards.
+Acrylic paint pens on chalkboard painted sandwich boards.
 Watch the process videos here!

 Watch the timelapse on Instagram.

 Fun mini series for a dumpling themed Valentine’s Day x Chinese New Year crossover!
 Food lettering materials include: Napa cabbage, dumpling filling (ground pork, ginger, garlic), green onions, dumpling wrappers, black sesame seeds, wood ear mushrooms, and shrimp.

 FOOD VIBES ONLY // an ongoing punny lettering project.
 Using a variety of food-based materials including: all the makings for nachos and dip, dried loose leaf tea, and festive holiday treats.